 - Clonezilla: It is a partition and disk imaging/cloning program.

-- BackupPC: Highly configurable and easy to use an enterprise-grade system for backing up to a server’s disk.
+- BackupPC: Highly configurable and easy-to-use enterprise-grade system for backing up to a server’s disk.

-- Sylpheed: Simple, lightweight but featureful, and easy-to-use e-mail client.
+- Sylpheed: Simple, lightweight but feature-rich, and easy-to-use e-mail client.

 - Geary: Email client for Gnome desktop.